Yusuf-M-Mirza/Project-2/README.md

 ### Burnout

-- **Burnout is a widely used metric for ranking employee satisfaction** based on a number of factors such as: workload, organisational culture, management practices and work-life balance, to name a few.
+- **Burnout is a widely used metric for ranking employee satisfaction** based on many factors such as: workload, organisational culture, management practices and work-life balance, to name a few.

-- Remote employees report significantly higher levels of burnout relative to other groups:
-  - **37.8% higher** compared to onsite employees
-  - **13.8% higher** compared to hybrid employees

-- **Difference between Remote & Onsite employees is _statistically significant_.** Thus backing the hypothesis:
+- **Remote workers are experiencing a statistically significant 37.8% higher burnout than their Onsite counterparts.** Thus backing the hypothesis:
   - **_"Work-arrangement is the most significant variable in determining levels of Burnout, with Remote employees experiencing it the most and Onsite employees experiencing it the least."_**

 - Onsite working arrangements are therefore shown to be the best and most sustainable.